 Service Learning in the Middle School

-Service in the Middle School is based on Collegiate’s core value of community defined as “A commitment to responsive and compassionate citizenship and service on campus, in the local community, and in the broader world.”
-All service experiences emphasize the importance of building reciprocal relationships with both individuals and organizations.
+All Middle School service experiences emphasize the importance of building reciprocal relationships with both individuals and organizations.
 Each student’s community service experience stresses the importance of preparation, action and reflection.
 While there is no service hour requirement in the Middle School, service is an integral part of the curriculum, it is true Service-Learning.
 Middle School programs build on volunteer projects undertaken in the Lower School and prepare students for the service program in the Upper School.

 Middle School Service Learning Includes: